torsten-simon/skohub-vocabs/README.md

 ## Connecting to our webhook server

 Feel free to clone https://github.com/literarymachine/skos.git to poke around.
 Go to https://github.com/YOUR_GITHUB_USER/skos/settings/hooks/new to set up the web hook (get in touch to receive the secret).
 Edit https://github.com/YOUR_GITHUB_USER/skos/edit/master/hochschulfaecher.ttl and commit the changes to master.
 This will trigger a build and expose it at https://test.skohub.io/YOUR_GITHUB_USER/skos/w3id.org/class/hochschulfaecher/scheme.

-## Docker Setup

-In order to serve this app via GitHub Pages I created a GitHub-action-workflow and a Dockerfile.
-The Dockerfile will build a `public`-dir from the `data`-dir.
-It has to be bind mounted to two volumes, e.g. the `data` and the `public`-dir.
-So in a direcotry with these two dirs (and some ttl-files in your data dir) you could do something like this (laocoon667 is my Docker-Hub username, where I pushed the image):

-`docker run -v $(pwd)/public:/app/public -v $(pwd)/data:/app/data laocoon667/skohub-vocabs:latest`

-This will spin up the container build `public` out of `data` and then shut down again.

-Because we can use available infrastructure, why not use GitHub-Pages to serve our app?

-For this to work I created a workflow file, which will automatically deploy the `public`-dir to the `gh-pages`-branch.
-First it gets the vocabulary with a `git clone`, e.g. from a GitHub-repo like <https://github.com/sroertgen/oer-metadata-hub-vocab> and puts it to a `data` folder.
-Then it spins up the docker image and bind mounts just like mentioned above.
-It builds the public dir and afterward its deployed using another GitHub action.

-In order for this to work you have to adjust the `.env.production`-file and set `BASEURL` to the repo name you want to serve your site from, e.g. `BASEURL=/skohub-vocabs` or maybe your vocab-repo so it always has the newest vocabs to display.